Sir Nathaniel Johnson's

 In 1702 and 1703, the progress which the French were making among the Alabama and Talapoosa, and more especially the potential danger to the "Coweta" (Kawita) and Yamasee, revealed by the abortive Spanish-Apalachee attack of 1702, awakened anxiety among the Carolinians for the stability of their Indian system.

 A general movement northward of the tribes which composed the bulwark of the province seemed imminent.
 Measures to protect these Indians and to confirm them in the places in which they lived repeatedly engaged the attention of the government.
-It was at length determined, at the solicitation of the assembly, to despatch a force of a thousand friendly Indians and fifty whites under the recent governor, James Moore, to assist the Kawita by attacking the Spanish frontier province of Apalachee.
+It was at length determined, at the solicitation of the assembly, to dispatch a force of a thousand friendly Indians and fifty whites under the recent Acting Governor, James Moore, to assist the Kawita by attacking the Spanish frontier province of Apalachee.

-On January 14, 1704, Moore successfully stormed the first and strongest fort, at Ayubale.
+On January 14, 1704, Col. James Moore, Jr. successfully stormed the first and strongest fort, at Ayubale.
 The invaders then captured one post after another until the rich province with its flourishing missions was almost completely ravaged and subdued.
 Besides many Indians killed in battle, or carried away as slaves, three hundred men and a thousand women and children who had submitted were persuaded to remove to the neighborhood of Savannah Town to strengthen the immediate frontier of South Carolina.

 The immediate consequence of the new security against inland assault was an increased activity of the Carolinians on the Louisiana frontier.